-Matt Gianiodis begins his 15th overall season with the Michigan State swimming and diving teams this year.
-After starting at as an assistant coach in 1997, Gianiodis was promoted to head coach in October 2003.
+Matt Gianiodis begins his 21st overall season with the Michigan State swimming and diving teams this year.
+After starting as an assistant coach in 1997, Gianiodis was promoted to head coach in October 2003.

-In his 11 seasons as head coach at Michigan State, Gianiodis' teams have made their mark in the pool and in the classroom.
-Since 2004, 21 varsity records have been broken by Spartan swimmers and divers.
+In his 14 seasons as head coach at Michigan State, Gianiodis' teams have made their mark in the pool and in the classroom.
+Since 2004, 42 varsity records have been broken by Spartan swimmers and divers.
 The program has been represented at the NCAA Championships in 2004-05, 2010-12 and most recently by diver Madeline Sewell in 2017.
-In that span, Gianiodis has also coached swimmers to the 2004 South African, the 2006 Puerto Rican national teams and the 2012 Olympic Trials.
+In that span, Gianiodis has also coached swimmers to the 2004 South African Olympics, the 2006 Puerto Rican national teams and the 2012 Olympic Trials.

 Under Gianiodis' direction, the Spartan teams have also excelled academically.
 In 2006, both the men and women garnered top-20 rankings in Division I for academic performances.
 In 2007 the men's team again finished in the top 20 and they won the Directors Cup as a team with the highest GPA within the MSU athletic department.
 In 2015 the Spartan men had the highest GPA in NCAA Division I and in 2016 the men finished inside the nation’s top 10 for team grade point average.
 Gianiodis has coached 67 CSCAA Academic All-America honorable mentions and 363 Academic All-Big Ten honorees during his time as a head coach here at MSU.